 "Transformations of Illocutionary Acts" in Analysis 30, 1969.

-For many years I had thought that nobody had ever read my writings on those topics, but that seems to be changing, as the 'Ought and better' paper was discovered recently by researchers on semantics at MIT and nearly 20 years ago by a researcher on ellipsis in the University of the West Indies.
+For many years I had thought that nobody had ever read my writings on those topics, but that seems to be changing, as the 'Ought and better' paper was discovered recently by researchers on semantics at MIT and nearly 20 years ago by a researcher on ellipsis in the University of the West Indies, and now, four decades after publication, various philosophers and linguists have started citing it (but not the more basic paper on 'Better').

 This work is also related to what I have started calling the study of 'logical topography'.